algorand/sandbox/README.md

 # Algorand Sandbox

-This is a fast way to create and configure an Algorand node and start developing.
+This is a fast way to create and configure an Algorand development environment with [Algod](https://github.com/algorand/go-algorand) and [Indexer](https://github.com/algorand/indexer).

-You will need to install **Docker**, [instructions are available here](https://docs.docker.com/get-docker/).
+You will need to install **Docker Compose**, [instructions are available here](https://docs.docker.com/compose/install/).

 **Warning**: Algorand Sandbox is *not* meant for production environments and should *not* be used to store secure Algorand keys.
 Updates may reset all the data and keys that are stored.